sbt/sbt/src/sphinx/Detailed-Topics/Macro-Projects.rst

 You may wish to disable publishing the macro implementation.
-This is done by overriding `publish` and `publishLocal` to do nothing:
+This is done by overriding :key:`publish` and :key:`publishLocal` to do nothing:

 ::